Lagunas de Ruidera: Ecology

 There are a variety of birds in the lake shores: ducks, like the red-crested pochard, common pochard, mallard and tufted duck, as well as the Eurasian coot, common moorhen, great reed warbler, bearded reedling, purple heron, little bittern and egrets.

 In the waters of the lakes there are also endemic Iberian fishes like the Rutilus lemmingii, Luciobarbus guiraonis, Iberian barbel, Luciobarbus microcephalus, Squalius pyrenaicus, as well as introduced species, like the common carp, northern pike, largemouth bass and Gambusia holbrooki.
 The Procambarus clarkii is an introduced species of crayfish that has caused great damage to the local aquatic fauna.

 Among the amphibians, the European tree frog, Mediterranean tree frog and the southern marbled newt are present along the shores of the lakes.

 The protected area of the Lagunas de Ruidera Natural Park includes not only the lakes but also the tributary valley of San Pedro.

 UNESCO has included the natural park within the biosphere reserve Mancha Húmeda.

 The natural park acts as a buffer zone to the core area of the biosphere reserve, the Tablas de Daimiel wetlands.

+Legend

+In the second part of Don Quixote, the enchanted knight Montesinos explains to Don Quixote in a dream that duenna Ruidera, her seven daughters and two nieces were enchanted by Merlin and kept in the Cave of Montesinos, Ossa de Montiel, with the dead knight Durandarte.

+So much they wept that Merlin changed them into the lakes.

+Durandarte's squire Guadiana was changed into the river so named.